Columbia River Quarantine Station: History

 USS Concord housed passengers and crew while ships were fumigated.

 Ships anchoring at Astoria were inspected for infestation and communicable diseases.
-When either were found, the ship were sent to Knappton Cove where passengers went ashore for showers and delousing of their clothing and baggage while the ship was fumigated.
+When either were found, the ships were sent to Knappton Cove where passengers went ashore for showers and delousing of their clothing and baggage while the ship was fumigated.
 Sick passengers would be isolated.
 To fumigate the ships, which took about 48 hours, pots of sulfur were burned throughout the ship.
 Initially, those crewmembers and passengers who were not ill slept in tents until they were able to board the ship again.
 From 1915 to 1929, the USS Concord was moored at Knappton to provide lodging.

 During its first year of operation, Columbia River Quarantine Station screened 6,120 people from 97 sailing vessels and 35 steam vessels.

 The Sunday Oregonian described the station in 1921:

 Before any vessel coming from a foreign port can discharge or load cargo in the Columbia River it must pass quarantine at Astoria.
 The 'Ellis Island' for this district is situated on the Washington side of the river, near Knappton; and consists of a dock, disinfecting building and appliances, quarters, hospital, detention quarters, etc. ...Thanks to the vigilance of the quarantine on the Columbia River our cites have yet to experience the plague.

 During the 1920s, the number of immigrants decreased and new methods of disinfecting ships while at anchor reduced the need for the quarantine station.
 The Columbia River Quarantine Station was phased out in 1938.